1999 London nail bombings: Conviction

 Copeland's mental state was assessed at Broadmoor Hospital.
 He was diagnosed by five psychiatrists as having paranoid schizophrenia, while one diagnosed a personality disorder not serious enough to avoid a charge of murder.
 There was no dispute that he was mentally ill, but the extent of this, and whether he was unable to take responsibility for his actions, became a matter of contention.
 At the Old Bailey, Copeland's plea of guilty to manslaughter on the grounds of diminished responsibility was not accepted by the prosecution or jury.

 On 30 June 2000, Copeland was convicted of three counts of murder and planting bombs and given six life sentences.
 The trial judge doubted that it would ever be safe to release Copeland.

 On 2 March 2007, the High Court decided that Copeland should remain in prison for at least fifty years, ruling out his release until 2049 at the earliest, when he would be 73.
 Copeland appealed; on 28 June 2011, the Court of Appeal upheld the ruling.

 Further conviction

 In June 2014, Copeland attacked a fellow inmate at HM Prison Belmarsh with a shiv, an improvised weapon made from razor blades attached to a toothbrush handle.
 In October 2015, he pleaded guilty to wounding with intent and was sentenced to a further three years in prison, of which he will serve eighteen months.

+Media

+The events of the 1999 bombings were the topic of several media investigations.
+In 2000, Nick Lowles wrote Mr. Evil: The Secret Life of Pub Bomber and Killer David Copeland (John Blake, 2000; ISBN 9781857824162).

+In early 2021, Netflix released the documentary Nail Bomber: Manhunt.